Jh2o15/MD_Simulations/packmol/water_molecule/readme.md

 This projects simulate a box of water using a tip3 model.

-Tip3 models have a distributed its charge over the 3 atoms that form the molecule.
+Tip3 models have a distributed its charge over the 3 atoms that form the molecule, and it was donwloaded from Charmm.
+It's name is "tip3.pdb".

 For this we proced as follows:

-1.- set up the initial geometry of th problem with the *water_geometry_input.in* which needs to be runned with packmol 2.- The above step generates the
+1.- set up the initial geometry of th problem with the *water_geometry_input.in* which needs to be runned with packmol and generaates *waterbox.pdb*.

+2.- Using waterbox.pdb